 Albuquerque Truck Accident Attorney

-In 2017, 11 people in New Mexico lost their lives in semi-truck accidents.
-Around the nation, more than 3,800 people die in fatal large truck accidents each year.
+In 2019, 77 people in New Mexico lost their lives in semi-truck accidents.
+Around the nation, more than 5,005 people died in fatal large truck accidents the same year.
 At The Fine Law Firm, our truck accident lawyers in Albuquerque believe that just one death due to a truck driver or company’s negligence is too many.
 It is our mission to stand up for the rights of truck accident victims in Albuquerque, using decades of legal experience to our clients’ advantage.

 Why Choose Us?